 For those of us who have not yet completed the pilgrimage of Hajj, this is an ideal time to make du’a that Allah grants us the opportunity to do so soon.
 Fasting and remembrance are particularly recommended.

-The Prophet used to fast on the first nine days of Dhul-Hijjah and the day of Ashura, and three days each month, the first Monday of the month and two Thursdays.
+The Prophet used to fast on the first 9 days of Dhul-Hijjah and the day of Ashura, and 3 days each month, the first Monday of the month and 2 Thursdays.

-The ten days of Dhul-Hijjah include Yawm al-Arafah (the Day of Arafah), on which Allah perfected His Religion.
+The 10 days of Dhul-Hijjah include Yawm al-Arafah (the Day of Arafah), on which Allah perfected His Religion.

 While there are different versions, the takbeer can also be recited as follows:

-Allahu akbar, Allahu akbar, laa ilaaha ill-Allah, Allahu akbar, wa Lillaah il-hamd.
+Allahu akbar, Allahu akbar, laa ilaaha ill-Allah, Allahu akbar, wa Lillaah hil-hamd.

-Allah is Most Great, Allah is Most Great, there is no god but Allah; Allah is Most Great and to Allah be praise.
+Allah is Most Great, Allah is Most Great, there is no god but Allah; Allah is Most Great and for Allah is [all] praise.

 The companions would go to the marketplace and recite the takbeer out loud and people would also recite after hearing them.